BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/dft.md

 (sec-dft-vs-dtft)=
 ## Difference between DFT and DTFT

 **Application:** The **DTFT** is applied to discrete-time signals that are usually obtained from sampling a continuous-time signal.
-These discrete-time signals are defined over an infinte number of points.
+These discrete-time signals are defined over an infinite number of points.
 The **DFT** is applied to discrete signals but is particularly useful for signals that are finite in length or are considered to be periodic with a specific period.
 This makes it ideal for practical computational applications.

 **Frequency domain representation:** The **DTFT** transforms a discrete-time signal into a continuous function of frequency.
 The frequency domain representation is continuous and periodic.
 The **DFT** transforms a sequence of $N$ points into another sequence of $N$ points.
 Both the input and the output of the DFT are discrete.
 The frequency domain representation is also discrete and periodic.